 Being fully aware of the Jewish religious traditions, she must have been shocked when Jesus asked for a drink.
 She knew that a Jewish man would become ceremonially unclean by even being near a Samaritan woman, let alone, drinking from her cup!
 Unlike any of the men she had ever met, though, Jesus did not come to take from her.
 The very nature of His love is to give.

-Like Nicodemus, she had no idea who she was talking to.
+Like Nicodemus, she had no idea whom she was talking to.
 But Jesus knew her—He had always known her (Ephesians 1:1-6, 5:25-32).
 He knew her past, and He knew her sins—all of them.
 He knew what was in her cup that would make Him unclean.
 What do I mean?
 Throughout His ministry, Jesus kept referring to a cup He must drink from.
 In the Garden of Gethsemane, He pleaded with the Father that this cup would pass from Him (Mark 10:38; Matthew 26:39).
 About three years after this meeting at the well, Jesus, who knew no sin, would become ceremonially unclean as He hung on a cross and suffered the wrath of God in our place.
 The cup was the wrath of God, and our sins were in this cup.
 At that moment, our sins separated Jesus from the Father.
 That is why He cried out from the cross:

 “Father why have you forsaken me?”